▪️ Server settings

-Indexes may contain some data that needs to be precached in RAM.
+Tables may contain some data that needs to be precached in RAM.
 At the moment,

-- new queries are temporarily rejected (with "retry" error code);
+- New queries are temporarily rejected (with "retry" error code);

 searchdwaits for all currently running queries to finish;

-searchdresumes serving queries from new index.
+searchdresumes serving queries from the new table.

 With seamless rotate enabled, rotation works as follows:

-- new index RAM storage is allocated;
+- New table RAM storage is allocated;

-- on failure, new index is deallocated;
+- On failure, the new table is deallocated;